-The embedding-based parameterised production of Figure 6 may be viewed as a specification of an infinite set of productions in the algebraic approach to graph rewriting [15-17].
-A concrete production can be obtained from the embedding-based one by the following two steps: (1) fill in the parameters of the parameterised graph production with concrete values; (2) extend the LHS and RHS of the embedding-based production with a concrete context.
-Figure 7 shows the production EncapsulateField(name,getName,setName) that is applied in the context of the LAN example of Figure 2.
-The two gray E-nodes in Figure 7 are matched with the gray E-nodes of Figure 2.
+The parameterised production of Figure 5 may be viewed as a specification of an infinite set of productions in the algebraic approach to graph rewriting [14, 15].
+A concrete production can be obtained by filling in the variables of the parameterised graph production with concrete values and extending the LHS and RHS of the embedding-based production with a concrete context.
+Figure 6 shows the production instance EncapsulateField(name,getName,setName) that is applied in the context of the LAN example of Figure 2.
+The two gray E-nodes in Figure 6 are matched with the gray E-nodes of Figure 2.